aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 String|'ejs'

-Specify template engine for generating styleguide.
+Specify template engine for generating style guide.
 Three type of template engines can be used in aigis as follows.

 * EJS（`ejs`）
 * Jade（`jade`）